Electrostatic Discharge (ESD)

 Proper training and awareness of ESD is crucial in these environments, alongside an effective ESD control and prevention plan.

-How to Prevent Electrostatic Discharge
+How to Prevent ESD

 - Use ESD-safe flooring and mats to cover the floor in critical areas